leodube/DigitalGarden/🎲 Random/Car Detailing/Rust Patch.md

 ### Fill in area
 #### Fill in large are (optional)
 If the rust patch is very large and goes all the way through the panel, follow the next steps.
 Otherwise continue to the *Apply Body Filler* section.
+1. If rust patch is around wheel well, jack up car and remove wheel and liner to access the back of the panel
+2. Remove the rust at the back of the panel
+3. Spray a couple layers of self etching primer on the bare metal
+4. Follow up with a thick coat of rubberized stone chip undercoating
+5. If the wheel was removed, it can be put back and the car lowered
+6. Place a body patch behind areas that have holes
+7. Clean surface with wax and grease remover
+8.

 #### Apply Body Filler
 1. Use a spreader to apply some body filler over the pitting from the rust, and allow time to cure